Abducted NJ Toddler Found In Tennessee, Dad In Custody, Mom Remains Missing

 Rios remains in custody in Tennessee pending extradition back to New Jersey and the filing of criminal charges in Union County Superior Court.

-Sebastian's grandmother (Uyar's mother) on Friday told Daily Voice that Rios could have gotten at least a 24-hour head start and was possibly 800 miles away.
+Sebastian's grandmother (Uyar's mother) on Friday said that Rios could have gotten at least a 24-hour head start and was possibly 800 miles away.

 “While we are relieved that Sebastian Rios has been found safe and that Tyler Rios is in custody, we are still urging anyone with information about the whereabouts of Yasmine Uyar to come forward and tell us what they know, even anonymously,” Ruotolo said.